Spindle

 Personas

+Following the interviews, I gathered and grouped my findings in an affinity map.
+This resulted in two distinct personas.
 One focused on therapists that specialized in full classroom teaching, while the other aligned with those in one-on-one therapy sessions of various ages and districts.

 Please note: Some information has been hidden to protect the company’s privacy.